LEAGUE GUIDELINES & SUPPLEMENTAL RULES

 The GSHL is sanctioned by USA Hockey and follows -- at a minimum â€“ the Official Rules of Ice Hockey set forth by USA Hockey.
 The Official Rules of Ice Hockey can be found by visiting .
 The GSHL also has additional guidelines and rules that enhance, or supplement, the Official Rules of Ice Hockey.
 The GSHL reserves the right to change the following guidelines and supplemental rules at any time and the GSHL is the final arbiter on how these guidelines and supplemental rules will be interpreted, applied and enforced.

-All players must register via the GSHL prior to each season.
-All new and returning players must also pay an annual league membership fee.
+All players must register with both the GSHL and USA Hockey prior to each season.
+All new and returning players must pay an annual league membership fee.
 This fee will be listed during the registration process and will cover 12 months from the time it is paid.

 Prior to the beginning of each season (Fall/Winter and Spring/Summer), the GSHL will conduct three (3) to five (5) complimentary evaluation skating sessions.
 During these sessions, participants will be put through several drills (skating, shooting, passing, etc.) followed by a light scrimmage.
 League officials will assess participants skills and place participants in the appropriate division based upon assessed skill level.
 After the final evaluation, captains from teams looking for players in the league will conduct a draft based on player rankings.
 The captain of the team drafting new players will contact their drafted player after the evaluation skate.